Kenneth-Goveas/CARL-Air-Brake-Power-Supply-Hardware/documentation/description.md

 ## Overview

 The power supply module supplies regulated power to all systems in the CARL Air Brake computer.
-Additionally, it also monitors the battery voltage and indicates the same on an LED array.
+It also has status LEDs to indicate which of the onboard power lines are live.
+After being flashed with its associated software, it also monitors the battery voltage and indicates the same on another LED array.
 When the battery is fully charged, all these LEDs light up in green.
 As the voltage drops, they turn red one by one.
-Below a critically low voltage, they also start flashing to indicate to the user that the battery needs charging.
-The board also contains status LEDs to indicate which of the onboard power lines are live.
+When all these LEDs turn red, they also start flashing to indicate to the user that the battery needs charging.

 ## Battery